British Rail Class 769

-The conversion process is carried out by a partnership between the rolling stock leasing company Porterbrook and train manufacturer Brush Traction.
-The conversion principally involves the addition of a pair of MAN diesel engines (one under each driving trailer vehicle), the output of which is fed into ABB-provided alternators to power the existing electric traction systems.
+The conversion process was carried out by a partnership between the rolling stock leasing company Porterbrook and train manufacturer Brush Traction.
+The conversion principally involved the addition of a pair of MAN diesel engines (one under each driving trailer vehicle), the output of which is fed into ABB-provided alternators to power the existing electric traction systems.
 According to Porterbrook, the Class 769's performance under diesel power is either equal or superior to that of a Class 150 Sprinter diesel multiple unit (DMU), and the switchover between EMU and DMU modes can be carried out while the train is in motion.